How Do You Make a Small Business More Profitable Without Raising Prices?

 If the figure is flat or falling while your customer count stays the same, your bundling and retention strategies need attention.
 If it’s rising, your pricing mix and follow-up systems are doing their job.

 You don’t need accounting software for this.
-A basic spreadsheet updated monthly is enough to give you a clear trend line over time.
+A basic spreadsheet updated monthly is enough to give you a clear trend line.

 The Simplest Way to Start